alephcloud/hs-kvdbdns/README.md

 In the examples directory:
 * Client:
     * "echo" query: ask to return what I send to him
-    * "db" query: ask to access something in the database (try the keys "linux" or "haskell")
+    * "db" query: ask to access something in a database (try the keys "linux" or "haskell")
 * Server:
     * respond to "echo" or "db" queries
-    * return ServerError in case of base queries or non-TXT request
+    * return ServerError in case of bad queries or non-TXT request

     cabal configure -f executable